-Hospital emergency departments under Federal and State Laws are mandated to perform a medical screening exam (MSE) on all Members presented to the ED.
+Hospital emergency departments under federal and state Laws are mandated to perform a medical screening exam (MSE) on all Members presented to the ED.
 Emergency services include additional screening examination and evaluation needed to determine if a psychiatric emergency medical condition exists.
-Blue Shield Promise Health Plan will cover emergency services necessary to screen and stabilize Members without prior authorization in cases where a prudent layperson acting reasonably would have believed that an emergency medical condition existed.
+Blue Shield Promise will cover emergency services necessary to screen and stabilize Members without prior authorization in cases where a member had a reasonable belief that an emergency medical condition existed.